 Resource allocation for heterogenous traffic in a wireless network

-We propose a distributed algorithm for radio bandwidth assignment to a user population where bandwidth requirements can vary substantially between different users.
-The performance is compared, on merits of blocking and total network throughput, to that of a similar network employing a fixed number of channels per cell.
-The results show that bandwidth utilization increases by an order of magnitude.
-The throughput of the adaptive schemes are, as opposed to the fixed allocation scheme, fairly insensitive to variations in the traffic mix.
+Multimedia traffic in future wireless networks will require an efficient use of the radio frequency bandwidth.
+We propose a distributed and adaptive radio bandwidth assignment algorithm for a user population where the bandwidth requirements can vary substantially between different users.
+The performance is compared, on the merits of blocking and throughput, to that of a similar network employing a fixed number of channels per cell.
+The results show that the bandwidth utilization increases by an order of magnitude, by far more than for fixed (narrow) bandwidth schemes.
 Traffic and interference adaptive resource allocation schemes appear necessary in wireless networks in order to obtain reasonable performance for large bandwidth users.

 Place, publisher, year, edition, pages